neondatabase/postgresql_anonymizer/docs/configure.md

 | Visible       | only to superusers |

 This is the hashing method used by pseudonymizing functions.
-Checkout the [pgcrypto documentation] for the list of avalaible options.
+Checkout the [pgcrypto documentation] for the list of available options.

 [pgcrypto documentation]: https://www.postgresql.org/docs/current/pgcrypto.htm